smithy-lang/smithy/docs/source-2.0/guides/generating-cloudformation-resources.rst

     CloudFormation Resource Schema handlers determine what provisioning actions can be performed for the resource.
 The handlers utilized by CloudFormation align with some :ref:`lifecycle-operations`.
-These operations can also define other permission actions required to invoke them with the :ref:`aws.iam#requiredActions-trait`.
+These operations can also define other permission actions required to invoke them with the :ref:`requiredActions property of the aws.iam#iamAction trait <aws.iam#iamAction-trait>`

     When handler permission generation is enabled, all the actions required to invoke the operations related to the handler, including the actions for the